avimanyu786/TrajectoryMergeAssist/paper/paper.md

 extended simulations, the user can use the combined trajectory obtained previously and merge it with the third and so on.

+The tool has been written in Python and makes use of *Tkinter*, one of Python's own GUI programming toolkits.

+## Key Features

 Starting with Desmond 2018.1, a new Desmond script has been introduced and the earlier one has been deprecated for merging trajectories. ``TrajectoryMergeAssist`` works with both the latest and earlier versions of Desmond.